brewAyW/brew/README.md

 THIS IS NOT THE OFFICAL HOMEBREW!
-Too se the offical Homebrew, see this: https://github.com/homebrew/brew
+Too se the offical Homebrew, see this: https://github.com/homebrew/brew \
+You may notice that Homebrew gives an error when updating.
+But don't worry, your Homebrew is already updated when the error come.
+The error appears when generating update report.
+See [Homebrew discussion 5535](https://github.com/orgs/Homebrew/discussions/5535) to know more details.

 # Homebrew